-  - Pressure Injury Prevention in Hospitals Training Progam supports the training of hospital staff on how to implement AHRQ's Preventing Pressure Ulcers in Hospitals Toolkit.
-It consists of a fivemodule, in-person training curriculum and a series of companion Webinars on specific topics related to pressure injury prevention.
+- Pressure Injury Prevention in Hospitals Training Program supports the training of hospital staff on how to implement AHRQ's Preventing Pressure Ulcers in Hospitals Toolkit.
+It consists of a five-module, in-person training curriculum and a series of companion webinars on specific topics related to pressure injury prevention.
 An Implementation Guide provides additional suggestions for how to use the training program and the toolkit.

 Project BOOST (Better Outcomes by Optimizing Safe Transitions) provides hospitals a comprehensive set of interventions to improve the care transition process after discharge in order to reduce readmissions.